 Neglecting to admit the severity of the situation, Ford reassured the defect was not a big deal and should not be considered a safety concern, even though there have been many cases of carbon monoxide poisoning directly related to this Ford defect.

-Brian Chase is the lead attorney for Brian McDowell, the Newport Beach police officer that crashed his Ford Explorer police cruiser into a tree after falling unconscious due to Ford’s carbon monoxide leaking defect.
+https://www.nhtsa.gov/ is the https://www.nhtsa.gov/, the Newport Beach police officer that crashed his Ford Explorer police cruiser into a tree after falling unconscious due to Ford’s carbon monoxide leaking defect.

 Brian Chase received word of Ford’s understating response to the auto defect which stated, "We take the safety of our customers very seriously and will cooperate with NHTSA on this investigation, as we always do.
 In rare circumstances, there have been instances where customers detected an exhaust odor in Explorers.
 While it poses no safety risk, customers can and are encouraged to contact their local Ford dealer to address any concerns."